R. Craig Holley

 Banking Group President

 Mr. Dyer serves as the Banking Group President.
-He graduated from the McCallie School and earned his Bachelor of Science Degree from the University of Tennessee at Chattanooga.
+He graduated from the McCallie School and earned his Bachelor of Science Degree from the University of Tennessee at Chattanooga, where he was co-captain of the baseball team and a recipient of the Leadership Award during his tenure.
 Mr. Dyer graduated from the Stonier Graduate School of Banking, the Tennessee Bankers Association Advanced Commercial Lending School, and Regions Leadership University.
 A 33-year banking veteran, he was the former Chattanooga City President for Regions Bank.
 While at Regions, Mr. Dyer was named the 2005 Commercial Banking Executive of the Year for the MidSouth Region.
 He previously served as the Regional President of Frontier Bank.
 In 1978, he began his banking career as a management trainee with Pioneer Bank holding several management positions and eventually ascended to the position of President in 1998.
 Mr. Dyer has served on several civic boards including the Advisory Board of the University of Tennessee at Chattanooga Department of Finance, the United Way of Chattanooga, the Chattanooga Community Development Financial Institution, Chattanooga Neighborhood Enterprises, and Better Business Bureau of Chattanooga.
 Additionally, he was president of McCallie School Alumni Association and was an active member the UTC Alumni Council.

 R. Pratt Lewis